 Forced choice interview questions put you into what my old debate days called a “dilemma”– no matter which way you answered, you lose.
 Pick one of two opposing choices and pick your poison.
-Let’s get some help on this forced choice interview question.
+Let’s get some help on these forced choice interview questions.

 “What is more important to you, the money or the job?”
 Great, if I say money, the hiring manager doesn’t think I’m motivated to do the work.
 If I answer with the job, the manager doesn’t think I’ll be upset with a smaller money offer for the job.

 “Do you prefer to work alone or with others?”
 Swell, I can like to work by myself and be thought of as a poor team player with no collaborative abilities or work so well with others I can’t get anything done by myself.

 “Do you prefer to be given tasks or a list of things to accomplish?”
 Well, if I say a list of tasks it shows I can’t self-manage; if I say list of things to accomplish, I most likely won’t get the right tasks done because I don’t know the culture.